-Microeconomics is a branch of economy which is concerned with the behavior of individual entities such as market, firms, and households.
+Microeconomics is a branch of economics which is concerned with the behavior of individual entities such as markets, firms, and households.
 This course will cover concepts such as preference relations, supply and demand, opportunity cost and more.
+Some emphasis will be placed on God's purpose of economy.
 Prerequisite: BUS1301, 2304